Reduced Latency when Monitoring FAQ

 Track 2 contains an instrument.
 In order to play it, you need to set the monitor to "In" or "Auto" and arm the track for recording.
 As Track 2 is being delayed by 100ms so that it's in time with the rest of the tracks, it's going to feel quite sluggish when playing it.

-Essentially, with this option active the monitored track(s) ignore the increased latency of the entire set and instead reduce their latency to the minimum possible.
+Essentially, with this option active, monitored tracks ignore the increased latency of the entire set and instead reduce their latency to the minimum possible.

 How do I enable it?